dolittle/DotNET.Applications/Documentation/Frontend/JavaScript/regions.md

 ## Operations

-doLittle has the concept of [operations](Interaction/operations.md).
+Dolittle has the concept of [operations](Interaction/operations.md).
 Basically an encapsulation of work that the user wants performed.
 The operations are aggregated into the region they belong to and when not executed represents a possible change.